MAIF/otoroshi/manual/src/main/paradox/deploy/kubernetes.md

     - /health
   additionalHeaders:
     x-foo: bar
-  # here you can specify everything supported by otoroshi like jwt-verifiers, auth config, etc ...
+# here you can specify everything supported by otoroshi like jwt-verifiers, auth config, etc ... for more informations about it, just go to https://maif.github.io/otoroshi/swagger-ui/index.html
 ```

 now with this descriptor deployed, you can access your app with a command like